 I’ve seen that too and agree it’s not a good look.
 The worst cases of that will involve mild steel because of the way it continues rusting.
 With Weathered Steel this should only happen when first developing a patina or if rushed artificially to achieve the desired patina.

 Regular misting or using a damp cloth to wet the steel without runoff is one way you may avoid this happening so much.
 If it’s a sensitive install sitting atop pavers and that isn’t doable, you can pre rust the edging before installing to have a stable early phase patina there already.
-We know of one recipe we’ve used for show gardens, that creates a stable patina in a non-harmful way to the steel itself.
+We know of one recipe/solution we’ve used for show gardens, available at well known retailers, that creates a stable patina in a non-harmful way to the steel itself.